-7. When you’re done double-checking the subtitles and want to download your transcript, just go to the Options panel at the top-left corner of your screen.
-Look for the Download Subtitles tab and click on the Download icon to download your transcript.
+7. When you’re done double-checking the subtitles and want to download your transcript, just go to the Options panel at the top-right corner of the Subtitles tab.
+Look for the Download option and select from .SRT, .VVT, .TXT formats to download the transcription.

 Voila!
 You’ve successfully just transcribed and downloaded a copy of the transcription of your video.
 Congratulations on automatically generating your own subtitles with VEED.

 How to View Your YouTube Video Transcript on iPad